skylerreid/skylerreid/README.md

 ## Hello there!

-Montana State University Electrical Engineering graduate, currently working as a student at Los Alamos National Laboratory.
+🌱 Montana State University Electrical Engineering graduate, currently working as a student at Los Alamos National Laboratory.
+I use Julia and Python on a daily basis.

-In addition to my work, I'm learning about software development practices for scientific computing using C, C++, Fortran, and Makefiles.
-I'm an avid mountain biker, skier, and photographer.
+🔭 In addition to my work, I'm learning about software development practices for scientific computing using C, C++, Fortran, and Makefiles.
+I'm also an avid mountain biker, skier, and photographer.

 <!--
 **skylerreid/skylerreid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.